 A heavyweight tee from The Flat Head is a grail piece for many.
 Their tube knit construction and expert stitching make them some of the best heavyweight options that money can buy.
 Trust us when we say that these tees will last decades.

 -Round body construction (no side seams)

 ORIGIN: Made in Japan

 The Flat Head’s heavyweight tees are a hot commodity for good reason.
-Loopwheeled from 100% long staple cotton, they’re soft, hard wearing, and have a fit to be reckoned with.
+Made from 100% long staple cotton, they’re soft, hard wearing, and have a fit to be reckoned with.
 The quality and durability of these tees puts their cost per wear in the pennies.
 The collar alone is a real feat of garment engineering; its triple-stitch reinforcement ensures a perfect fit that won’t sag or warp with extended wear.
-The T-shirt’s rich, vertical weave will reveal itself over time to make this a wardrobe favourite that will only get better with age.
+The T-shirt’s rich, vertical knit will reveal itself over time to make this a wardrobe favourite that will only get better with age.

 Elliot wears a size 42 t-shirt.
 He is 185cm tall and weighs 74kg / 6ft 1" and 163 lbs.